gacetta/notes/CSGuideToInterviewing.md

   - There are 3 main goals I have when choosing a UI framework and that led me to choose React...

   (b) Focus on mature engineering judgment calls adn motivations
-  - "react abstracts my interaction with DOM and lets me think of state changes throughout the render lifecycle"
+  - "react abstracts my interaction with DOM and lets me think of state changes 21throughout the render lifecycle"
   - Diagramming
   - remember client optimizations vs. dev optimizations